Support

 Controls

-Depth sets global extrusion; Angle controls normal smoothing; Flip Direction inverts front/back; Color Override replaces fill colors; per-color depth/position rows tune layered logos.
+Under Object → SVG Extrude: Depth sets global extrusion; Bevel Amount rounds corners (can be finicky on fonts and logos); Angle controls normal smoothing; Flip Direction inverts front/back; Color Override replaces fill colors; per-color depth/position rows tune layered logos; Detail and Surface tune mesh quality and procedural shading.

 -